overhide/pay2my.app/howto/README.md

 The "social login" is the common OAuth2 Authorization Code flow.
 To our Web app users it's the regular "login with ...", be it Google or Microsoft (for now).
 This flow leverages a cloud provider to authenticate and a <a target="_blank" href="https://github.com/overhide/overhide-social">special service in the *overhide* cluster</a> to generate tokens and provide signatures &mdash; the secret tokens are never sent over the wire.

 The "crypto wallet login" allows the user's login credentials to be stored and only known to your user's crypto wallet.
-The Web app need only use the wallet's public address and signatures.
+The Web app need only use the wallet's public "address" and signatures.
 Secrets never make it out  of the wallet.

 The "secret token login" is somewhat similar to the good old username+password, all in one, albeit neither being user generated.
 The token is specifically auto-generated via libraries.
 Unfortunately, the security of these tokens needs to be manually managed by the user:  just like passwords used to be.